How important is it to prevent low blood glucose?

-Type 1 diabetes develops when your body can’t produce the hormone insulin.
-Insulin regulates the level of glucose in your blood.
+Type 1 diabetes develops when your body can’t produce insulin.
+Insulin is a hormone (a chemical produced naturally by your body) that regulates the level of glucose in your blood.
 Glucose is a simple form of sugar found in foods and sugary drinks.
 It's absorbed by your body as a natural part of digestion and is carried around your body in your blood.
-When glucose reaches your body tissues, such as muscle cells, it's absorbed and converted into energy.
+When glucose reaches your body tissues, for example your muscle cells, insulin helps it enter the tissue where it's converted into energy.

-Insulin is secreted into your blood by your pancreas, which is a gland located behind your stomach.
+Insulin is produced by your pancreas, which is a gland located behind your stomach.
 A shortage of insulin causes glucose to build up in your blood.
+This means your blood sugar levels become too high.

 If you have type 1 diabetes, you may: